DeloxyAdeola/UFOs/README.md

 [alt text](https://github.com/DeloxyAdeola/UFOs/blob/main/fig%201.png)
 The user can filter the data by entering a value in the input box and when clicking out of the box, the table will automatically update to show only the data that matches the filter criteria.

-For example, if the user wanted to see all of the UFO sightings in the city of San Diego, they would enter "san diego" in the state input box and the table would update to show only the data for that city:
+For example, if the user wanted to see all of the UFO sightings in the city of San Diego, they would enter "san diego" in the state input box and the table would update to show only the data for that city.

 Figure 2
 [alt text](https://github.com/DeloxyAdeola/UFOs/blob/main/fig%202.png)